sal55/langs/pcl8.md

 ...
 Argument list

 #### Instruction Format
-Each Instruction has these fields:
+Each instruction has these fields:
 ````
 Opcode                One of the capitalised codes above
 Operand Type          Which kind of operand is used, including None